UK Sea Fishing for Beginners

 If your line is too heavy for your reel, the line won’t cast well at all and will get into birds nests.
 If your line is too light, the same will happen.
 You should match the strength of line to the size of reel you’re using.
 Also, investing more money in fishing line is a very good idea.
 Once you’ve fished with higher end line you will simply never be able to go back.
 Cheap braid and monofilament causes far more trouble and frustration than the money you save buying it.

-The snapping of line is a common sound on harbours across the country, mostly because the rods people use are heavier than needed, the weights are heavier than needed and the line is forced to take a lot of the strain.
-With a lighter rod, you can use lighter lines without the risk of snapping off.
-With an ultra-light rod, you can use 3lb line while sea fishing.
+The snapping of lines is a common sound on harbours across the country.
+Mostly because the rods people use are heavier than needed, the weights are heavier than needed, and the line is forced to take much of the strain.
+You can use lighter lines with a lighter rod without the risk of snapping off.
+You can use a 3lb line with an ultra-light rod while sea fishing…

 This is not just a mistake made by people new to fishing, on any given harbour there will be a few people whose tackle is mismatched.
 It’s very common to see people fishing with huge reels on light rods, for instance.